Piombino: Miscellanea

-Piombino has schools, gymnasium (middle school), lyceums (high school), churches, banks, parks and squares.
+Piombino has schools, a gymnasium (middle school), lyceums (high schools), churches, banks, parks and squares.
 In the locality of Punta Falcone is an astronomical observatory, created in 1976.

-East of Piombino, there is a power station with 1280 MW generation capacity with two chimneys, each 195 m tall.
+East of Piombino, there was a power station with 1280 MW generation capacity with two chimneys, each 195 m tall, but this is now being dismantled.
 West of Piombino, there is the start of the submarine power cable section to Corsica from HVDC SACOI.